renovatebot/renovate/docs/usage/bicep.md

 API version updates of nested resources are not supported.

-The API version of the `blobServices` resource below for example, will not be upgraded for example:
+The API version of the `blobServices` resource below for example, will not be upgraded:

 ```bicep
 resource storageAccount 'Microsoft.Storage/storageAccounts@2021-01-01' = {